 Caterpillars may also visit and nibble on your grapefruit tree.
 They generally don't arrive in large numbers, however, so pick off any you find by hand.
 If you do start to see several, sprinkle some diatomaceous earth around the bottom of the tree.

 Common Diseases for Grapefruit

 Far more problematic than pests are citrus diseases and rots.
 Unfortunately, the majority of the issues that affect grapefruit trees have no cure.
 These include root rot, foot rot, psorosis bark scaling and citrus stubborn diseases.
 If your tree is diseased, the first step is to prune away the affected branches.
-Make sure you clean your pruning shears between each cut.
+Make sure you sanitize your pruning shears with alcohol between each cut.

 Next, apply a copper fungicide to the tree.
-If the disease is curable, such as brown rot or citrus canker, this is the tool for the job.
-Once you've applied the fungicide, take stock of your care practices.
+If the disease is curable, such as brown rot or citrus canker, this is the product for the job.
+Once you've applied the fungicide according to label directions, take stock of your care practices.
 Make sure you're properly watering and fertilizing your tree and adjust your care routine as needed.

 Always remember that citrus trees will absolutely not tolerate wet feet.
 Grapefruit trees left in standing water will almost always develop fatal root and foot rots.

 Because grapefruit diseases are often difficult to cure, it's imperative that you prevent them.
 Make sure you keep grass away from the base of the tree.
 Generally, it's best to make sure that the area around the tree all the way out to the dripline is clear of competing plants.
 Make sure you don't damage the trunk of your tree by mowing or weed whacking too closely.